greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-tablespace.html.md

 ```

 The OID for the tablespace `myspace` is `16391`.
-Run `gp_tablespace_location()` to display the tablespace locations for a system that consists of two segment instances and the master.
+Run `gp_tablespace_location()` to display the tablespace locations for a system that consists of two segment instances and the coordinator.

 ```
 # SELECT * FROM gp_tablespace_location(16391);